Skip to main content

 Definition

-For example, if an Application internally manages a set of groups and/or privileges (i.e. Entitlements), a set of Assignments will be configured to represent the possible associations of user accounts with those entitlements:
+To sum up, if an Application internally manages a set of groups and/or privileges (i.e. Entitlements), a set of Assignments can be configured to represent the possible associations of user accounts with those entitlements, as illustrated below:

 Configuration